Continental tire: Simulated continental tire

 Automotive historians also use this term to describe a nonfunctional circular bulge stamped into the trunk lid to give the impression of a spare tire.
 However, some argue that the spare hump is not "continental" anymore.

 Several 1950s Italian-bodied Chrysler concept cars popularized this design feature.
 The trunk lid bulge was later embraced by Chrysler designer Virgil Exner and incorporated on many cars.
 The luxury 1957 Imperial was available with a simulated spare tire cover for the trunk lid.
 Subsequently, the design element was featured on mass-market models such as the 1959 Plymouth Belvedere and included on the compact Plymouth Valiant by 1960.
 Some critics described this bulging styling element on the trunk lid as a "toilet seat."

-The Lincoln Continental Mark III in 1969 included a "bump" in its rear deck lid to vaguely substitute the original 1939 Lincoln Continental spare tire design.
+The Continental Mark III for 1969 included a "bump" in its rear deck lid to vaguely substitute the original 1939 Lincoln Continental spare tire design.
 Lincoln described this feature as its "traditional 'simulated' spare tire carrier".
-This distinctive rear design continued on the Mark series, including the Mark VIII coupe produced through 1998.
+This distinctive rear design continued on the Mark series, including the Lincoln Mark VIII coupe produced through 1998.

 Other cars that incorporated versions of a simulated spare tire bulge include a squared stylized suggestion of a Continental kit on the 1964 Imperials.
-The 1982 through 1987 Lincoln "Bustleback" four-door sedan design prominently featured the Continental model name as part of the circular trunk lid bump.
+The 1977–79 Lincoln Versailles was the first non-Continental branded Lincoln to feature the simulated spare tire bulge.
+The 1982 through 1987 Lincoln Continental "Bustleback" four-door sedan design prominently featured the Continental model name as part of the circular trunk lid bump.